Conmanx360/ca0132-tools/documentation/quartet-dsp.md

 These can only be used with regular MOV instructions, so MOV\_T1 and MOV\_T2 are incompatible.
 Length two literals are compatible.

+### MOV Literals:
+MOV literals consistent of:

+- MOV, which is a normal literal MOV.
+Also has MOV\_T1 and MOV\_T2 variants.
+- MOV\_L, which moves only to the lower 16-bits.
+This should be used in 16-bit value sets.
+Has \_T1 and \_T2 variants.
+- MOV\_U, which moves only to the upper 16-bits.
+This should be used in 16-bit value sets.
+Only has \_T1 variant, as \_T2 is only 8-bits.

 ## Parallel Instructions: